unified-font-object/ufo-spec/versions/ufo3/fontinfo.plist.md

 5.  `created` can be calculated by subtracting the *12:00 midnight, January 1, 1904* (as specified in the head table documentation) from the date stored at `openTypeHeadCreated`.
 6.  `modified` should be set by the authoring tool.
 7.  `xMin, yMin, xMax` and `yMax` should be calculated by the authoring tool.
-8.  `macStyle` can be derived from the generic `styleMapStyle` attribute.
+8.  `macStyle` can be derived from the generic `styleMapStyleName` attribute.
 9.  `indexToLocFormat` should be set by the authoring tool.
 10. `glyphDataFormat` should be set by the authoring tool.